Local Access to Huge Random Objects through Partial Sampling: Local-Access Implementations for Random Undirected Graphs

-\begin{restatable}{lem}{rand-gen-fast} Algorithm~\ref{alg:random} terminates in $\mathcal{O}(\log n)$ iterations in expectation, or $\mathcal{O}(\log^2 n)$ iterations with high probability. \end{restatable} \begin{proof} Following the analysis above, the probability that some vertex from $P_v^{(i)}$ is accepted in an iteration is at least $1/(|R|\cdot M)$.
-From Lemma~\ref{lem:empty_bucket}, a $(1/3)$-fraction of the buckets are non-empty (with high probability), so the probability of choosing a non-empty bucket is at least $1/3$.
-Further, $M = \Theta(\log n)$ by Lemma~\ref{lem:max_bucket_size}.
-Hence, the success probability of each iteration is at least $1/(3M)=\Omega(1/\log n)$.
-Thus, with high probability, the number of iterations required is $O(\log^2 n)$ with high probability. \end{proof}
+\begin{restatable}{lemma}{rand-gen-fast} Algorithm~\ref{alg:random} terminates in $\mathcal{O}(\log n)$ iterations in expectation, or $\mathcal{O}(\log^2 n)$ iterations w.h.p. \end{restatable} \begin{proof} Using Lemma~\ref{lem:EmptyBlock}, we conclude that the probability of choosing a non-empty block is at least $1/3$.
+Since $M = \Theta(\log n)$ by Lemma~\ref{lem:MaxBlockSize}, the success probability of each iteration is at least $1/(3M)=\Omega(1/\log n)$, Thus, the number of iterations required is $O(\log^2 n)$ with high probability. \end{proof}

-\subsection{Implementation of \func{fill}}
+\subsection{Implementation of \func{Fill}}

-Lastly, we describe the implementation of the $\func{fill}$ procedure, employing the approach of skipping non-neighbors, as developed for Algorithm~\ref{alg:oblivious-coin-toss}.
-We aim to simulate the following process: perform coin-tosses $C_{v,u}$ with probability $p_{v,u}$ for every $u \in B_v^{(i)}$ and update $\ADJ[v][u]$'s according to these coin-flips unless they are decided (i.e., $\ADJ[v][u] \neq \PHI$).
-We directly generate a sequence of $u$'s where the coins $C_{v,u} = \ONE$, then add $u$ to $P_v$ and vice versa if $X_{v,u}$ has not previously been decided.
-Thus, once $B_v^{(i)}$ is \filled, we will obtain $P_v^{(i)} = \Gamma^{(i)}(v)$ as desired.
+Lastly, we describe the implementation of the $\func{Fill}$ procedure, employing the approach of skipping non-neighbors, as developed for Algorithm~\ref{alg:oblivious-coin-toss}.
+We aim to simulate the following process: perform coin-tosses $C_{vu}$ with probability $p_{vu}$ for every $u \in B^{(i)}_v$ and update $\ADJ[v][u]$'s according to these coin-flips unless they are decided (i.e., $\ADJ[v][u] \neq \PHI$).
+We directly generate a sequence of $u$'s where the coins $C_{vu} = \ONE$, then add $u$ to $P_v$ and vice versa if $X_{vu}$ has not previously been decided.
+Thus, once $B^{(i)}_v$ is \filled, we will obtain $P_v^{(i)} = \Gamma^{(i)}(v)$ as desired.